4 years full-time

 We'll confirm more funding opportunities for students joining us in 2023/24 throughout the year.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 Philosophy is so friendly and everyone is very welcoming!
 It is really nice to have a support system when you are away from home, and when you go through stressful times such as exams and essay periods.Anika, BA Philosophy

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

-In Philosophy, you need to be an active participant in your own learning, asking questions and evaluating your own responses and those of others.
-You will take part in discussions with your peers and academic staff and develop your knowledge and skills through a number of different activities.
+You'll be an active participant in your Philosophy studies, asking questions and evaluating your own responses and those of others.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during term time.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

 We have our own Languages e-Lab for teaching.
 Here, you'll have access to a variety of resources, including specialist linguistics software and online language-learning materials.